Risk of astronomical suffering: Space colonization

 Space colonization could increase suffering by introducing wild animals to new environments.
-Animals may struggle to survive, facing hunger, disease, and predation, which could result in widespread suffering.
-Phil Torres argues that space colonization poses significant "suffering risks", where expansion into space will lead to the creation of diverse civilizations and post-human species with conflicting interests.
+Animals may struggle to survive, facing hunger, disease, and predation, which could result in widespread suffering. Émile Torres argues that space colonization poses significant "suffering risks", where expansion into space will lead to the creation of diverse civilizations and post-human species with conflicting interests.
 These differences, combined with advanced weaponry and the vast distances between civilizations slowing communications, could result in catastrophic and unresolvable conflicts.
 Strategies like a "cosmic Leviathan" to impose order or deterrence policies are constrained by the physics of space and the destructive power of future technologies.
 Torres believes that space colonization should be delayed or avoided altogether.

 Magnus Vinding's "astronomical atrocity problem" questions whether vast amounts of happiness can justify extreme suffering from space colonization.
 He highlights moral concerns such as diminishing returns on positive goods, the potentially incomparable weight of severe suffering, and the priority of preventing misery.
 He argues that if colonization is inevitable, it should be led by agents deeply committed to minimizing harm.